dborth/vbagx/readme.txt

 Advance, Super Mario 3, Super Mario World, Yoshi's Island, Yoshi's Universal Gravitation (Topsy Turvy)

-Mario Kart can be played with Mario Kart wii controls
+Mario Kart can be (sort of) played with Mario Kart wii controls, but it doesn't work very well.

 These Metroid games can be played with Metroid Prime 3 controls:
 Metroid Zero Mission, Metroid 1, Metroid 2, Metroid Fusion